 Indentation is very important in Python (as we’ll soon see), and Python’s standard style stipulates that we use four spaces.
-We therefore need to change indent size to “4”.
+You should change indent size to “4”.

 There are also some optional changes we can make in this menu.
-I like to have the console window (where our code's output will be shown) below the code, so I change the layout setting to “stacked”.
+I like to have the console window (where our code's output appears) below the code, so I change the layout setting to “stacked”.
 Feel free to play around and decide which layout you prefer.

-You can also change the font size from extremely small to unreasonably large, so choose whatever you find most comfortable to read.
+Font sizes range from extremely small to unreasonably large, so choose one that is comfortable to read.

 The final thing worth mentioning is the theme.
 By default, repl.it uses a light theme, but if you’re a night owl like me, you can change the theme to “dark”.